seungyeon-k/SMF-public/README.md

 ## Running
 ### Training
+The training script is `train.py`.
+- `--config` specifies a path to a configuration yml file.
+- `--logdir` specifies a directory where the results will be saved.
+- `--run` specifies a name for an experiment.
+- `--device` specifies an GPU number to use.

 Training on synthetic 3D basic shape dataset for interpolation experiment (Section 4.1.1):
 ```
 python train.py --config configs/interpolation_config.yml --model.fm_reg {F}